kashyapsanskar/MERN-Real-Estate-Project/README.md

 # MERN-Real-Estate-Project
-Serene Retreats - Real Estate Rental Website
+Midas Estate - Real Estate Rental Website
 Overview
 Serene Retreats is a feature-rich real estate rental website designed to provide a seamless and intuitive experience for users looking to explore and manage property listings.
 The platform offers secure user authentication, private profile management, and full CRUD operations for property listings.